manticoresoftware/manticoresearch/manual/english/Securing_and_compacting_a_table/Freezing_and_locking_a_table.md

 # Freezing and locking a table

-`Freezing` a table is useful for physical copy/backup.
-It 'freezes' files belonging to a table, and display where they are located.
-After freezing, you can safely back up files to other location.
-You can still insert new documents into frozen tables, up to reaching rt_mem_limit, but this data will be accumulated in RAM and will not be saved to disk, until table is unfrozen.
-If you exceed rt_mem_limit, changes will be paused until table is unfrozen.
-If daemon unexpectedly terminates, unsaved data will be restored from binlog.
+"Freezing" a table is useful when you want to make a physical copy or backup.
+It marks the table's files as frozen and shows where they are stored.
+After freezing, you can safely copy these files elsewhere.
+You can still add new documents to a frozen table until it reaches `rt_mem_limit`, but that new data stays in memory and is not written to disk until the table is unfrozen.
+If the table exceeds `rt_mem_limit`, all changes pause until it is unfrozen.
+If the daemon stops unexpectedly, any unsaved data is restored from the binlog.

-A complement `locking` a table is useful for logical backup.
-It doesn't affect any current internal reorganization, like optimize, saving ram chunk to disk, etc. Instead, it just prohibits any modifying ops.
-That is - you can't insert/replace/update data into locked table.
-That is useful for tools like mysqldump.
-By locking a table it ensures data is logically consistent.
-For example if you replace a document during dumping, it might happen, that previous version is already in the dump, and new version also appears at the end, with same document ID.
-By locking a table you can be sure, such case will not happen.
+"Locking" a table is useful for logical backups.
+It doesn't stop internal maintenance tasks, such as disk chunk merging operations or writing a RAM chunk to disk.
+It only blocks write operations.
+This means you can’t insert, replace, or update data in a locked table.
+This is helpful for tools like `mysqldump`, because locking ensures the data stays logically consistent.
+For example, without a lock, if you replace a document during a dump, the old version might already be in the dump and the new version might also appear later, both with the same document ID.
+Locking a table prevents that situation.

 ## Freezing a table
 <!-- example freeze -->